linux-system-roles/snapshot/README.md

 - `remove`: Remove snapshots that conform to the specified prefix and pattern

-- `revert`: Revert to snapshots that are specified by either the pattern or set.
+- `revert`: Initiate a revert to merge snapshots back into their origin volumes.
-            If either the source LV or snapshot are open, the merge is deferred until the next time the server reboots and the source logical volume is activated.
+            For snapshots created with `revertable: true`, this command initiates the revert operation, and you must then reboot into the revert boot entry to complete the operation.
+For regular (non-revertable) snapshots, if either the source LV or snapshot are open, the merge is deferred until the next time the server reboots and the source logical volume is activated.